-Intel Virtualization Technology is a processor-related feature available on desktop or laptop computers.
-This feature must be enabled to use virtualization programs such as VMware Workstation, Oracle VM VirtualBox, and Hyper-V.
+Virtualization Technology is a processor-related feature available on your desktop or laptop computers.
+This feature must be enabled to use virtualization programs such as VMware Workstation, VirtualBox, and Hyper-V.

-How to Enable Intel Virtualization Technology to Use VMware or VirtualBox
+How to Activate Virtualization Technology to Use Virtualization Software in PC

-To enable virtualization technology on your computer, your Intel or AMD processor must first support this feature.
+To enable virtualization technology on your computer, your Intel or AMD CPU must first support this feature.
 You can enable Intel or AMD Virtualization Technology after you turn on your computer’s BIOS settings.

 If your processor does not support virtualization technology, you may need to purchase a new processor and update your computer.

-It is useful to note that the processor has the virtualization feature when you buy a new computer.
-Or if you have a desktop computer and your processor does not have the virtualization feature, you need to upgrade your system with a new processor.
+It is useful to note that the processor has the virtualization feature when you buy a new pc.
+Or if you have a desktop computer and your CPU does not have the virtualization feature, you need to upgrade your system with a new processor.

-You can visit the Intel website to view all the features of an Intel processor.
+You can visit the Intel website to check all the features of an Intel processor.
 The following image shows all the information of the Intel Core i7 3632QM processor.

 You can see from the image below that Intel Virtualization Technology is available.

-How to Check Processor Virtualization Technology Using Intel Processor Identification Utility
+How to Check Processor VT-x Using Intel Processor Identification Utility

-Download and install the Intel Processor Identification Utility from here.
-After you open the Intel Processor Identification Utility, you can see if your processor supports virtualization as shown in the following image.
+Download and install the Processor Utility from here.
+After you open it, you can see if your processor supports virtualization as shown in the following image.

-Also, if you have an AMD processor, download the related program from hereand check the processor virtualization feature.
+Also, if you have an AMD processor, download the related program from hereand check the processor virtualization component.

-How to Enable AMD/Intel Virtualization Technology in BIOS on PC/Laptop
+How to Activate AMD/Intel VT-x in BIOS on PC/Laptop

-Many people are doing research to learn what is BIOS virtualization, but there is no such thing.
-Virtualization technology is a processor feature and you can enable it from the BIOS settings of your computer’s motherboard.
+Many people are doing research to find out what BIOS virtualization is, but there is no such thing.
+VT is a processor feature and you can enable it from the BIOS settings of your computer’s motherboard.

-You must first enter the BIOS to turn on Virtualization Technology of Intel and AMD processors.
+You must first enter the BIOS to turn on VT-x of Intel and AMD processors.
 To enter the BIOS, restart your computer and press F2 for Laptop or DEL for the Desktop PC.

 Follow the steps below to enable AMD and Intel processor virtualization on a desktop computer or Laptop.